Andrew Dehan7-minute read

-Neon-colored stickers are best to tack onto items because they are bright, attention-grabbing, and much easier to use than tape.
+Neon-colored stickers are best to tack onto items because they’re bright, attention-grabbing and much easier to use than tape.
 But remember to use low-tack stickers or tags that tie for easy removal on items that could be damaged by strong adhesive.
-Use a thin, black permanent marker when creating the price tags so numbers can easily be read!
+Use a thin, black permanent marker when creating the price tags so numbers can easily be read.

 To save some time, you can group items together and make a big sign for those particular items.
-For example, if you have a bunch of T-shirts, you can make a sign that reads, all T-shirts are $1.00 each.
+For example, if you have a bunch of T-shirts, you can make a sign that reads, “All T-shirts are $1 each.”
 For individual items, make sure the price tags are on large labels so there is no confusion as to what the price is.

 In today’s age of technology, everything is online – even garage sale advertisements.
 Utilize technology to invite a wider audience to your garage sale by posting on these websites: